 Finding Aids:

 A finding aid, which includes a table of contents and a nominal index for both the dated correspondence and the Ogilvy Letter Books, accompanies the Collection and has been microfilmed at the beginning of the first reel.
-The finding aid is also available in print and is shelved with the Loyalist Collection Finding Aids.
+The finding aid is also available in print.

 A microfilm shelf list which coordinates the reel numbers with the box numbers has been created by the author of the Loyalist Collection Inventory.
-The microfilm shelf list is available in print with the loyalist Collection Finding Aids and as a PDF in the electronic finding aid section.
+The microfilm shelf list is available in print and as a PDF.

 Online: some material from the Barclay Collection is available digitally through the Maine Memory Network.